Transdermal patch: MNPs as vaccine delivery platform

-MNPs to reduce obesity

-Obesity is one of the most popular topics in developed countries nowadays.
-Researchers have tried to reduce obesity rate using certain drugs, one in particular known as browning compound.
-In order to target a certain group of fat tissue, MNPs is utilized and shows that the patch can deliver browning nano particles to a certain group of fat tissue.
-By doing so, the drug's side effects can be reduced as MNPs are localized.
-The result shows that in mice experiments in a four weeks period, the white fat of the mice shrunk.
-Furthermore, an improved metabolism in the mice also signifies that the experiment to reduce obesity using MNPs might be worth testing in the future.
-If the research has been proved successful, MNPs treatment might be a great choice, as direct injection obesity drugs need medical professional assistance.
-While here, MNPs can be done by the patient without special skills.

 MNPs for cosmetic and skin care

 Skin treatment including face whitening agent and dark eye circles serum can also incorporated in MNPs.
 Its localized property enhance skin whitening delivery to the face area.
 Even a very specific spot like dark eye circles.
 By measuring the melanin (dark or black pigment found on the skin) index, subjects that are treated with whitening agents coated in MNPs show lower melanin index, compared to the whitening essence (topical) group.
 The treatment lasts for eight weeks, and the result shows MNPs might be a promising cosmetic vector because MNPs does not introduce skin irritation and can be engineered to localize or specific parts of the body.

 Safety

-Micro Needle Patch (MNPs) might be another choice of safety compared to direct injection using candlestick.
-Not only safety in handling, MNPs also promote better disposal and prevent pathogen transmission.
-Under extraordinary circumstances, MNPs may cause complication mentioned below.

-Skin irritation

-Under rare circumstances, MNPs may cause skin irritation on people with sensitive skin.
-Majority of studies show that MNPs do not irritate the skin, but does not close the possibility for sensitive skin group of people.
+MNPs may cause skin irritation on people with sensitive skin.
+Majority of studies show that MNPs do not irritate the skin.

-Improper application

-Especially for hollow MNPs, the not so stiff needles may cause unnecessary puncture to the skin outer layer.
-Thus may cause trauma to the skin and restricting the performance and flow of the drugs to the body.
+Especially for hollow MNPs, the not so stiff needles may cause unnecessary puncture of the skin outer layer, and may cause trauma to the skin and restricting the performance and flow of the drugs to the body.